HerCerM/BatchScripts/README.md

 ## Recommended setup

-Create a directory in %USERPROFILE% and save the batch files in there.
+Create a directory in %USERPROFILE% (the home directory) and save the batch files there.
 Add this folder to the user's Path environment variable.
 The batch files can now be called like system commands.